wdenton/jekyll-co2/README.md

 Download `co2.rb` and put it in your `_plugins` directory.
 That's all!

-This CSV file downloaded is stored in your `_data` directory.
+The CSV file downloaded is stored in your `_data` directory.
 If you don't have one, it will be created.

 ## How to use